-Across the river from Gare de Lyon, on the border of the 13th and 5th Arrondissements, is Gare d'Austerlitz, the gateway to the center of France as well as the Alps, and Cote d'Azur.
-This is also where you'll take a night train to Spain.
-The station was first constructed in the 1840s when it was known as "Gare d'Orléans", serving trains travelling to that French city.
+Across the river from Gare de Lyon, on the border of the 13th and 5th Arrondissements, is Gare d'Austerlitz, the gateway to the center of France and even the Mediterranean coast.
+At one time, this was where you'd catch a night train to Spain, but all those legendary (and romantic) sleeper trains have been discontinued.

-Paris train station Gare Montparnasse was also original built in 1840 (as "Gare de l'Ouest").
-It is the only train station in Paris to be torn down and rebuilt as part of a complex of office buildings and the Tour Montparnasse skyscraper, in an unfortunate wave of modernization that was in vogue among French politicians in the 1960s.
+Paris train station Gare Montparnasse was also originally built in 1840 (as Gare de l'Ouest).
+It is the only train station in Paris to be demolished and rebuilt in the modern era — all part of a complex of office buildings and the Tour Montparnasse skyscraper, in an unfortunate wave of modernization that was in vogue among French politicians in the 1960s and 70s.
 (International tourists voted the tour the 2nd ugliest building in the world.)
 Hope is on the horizon, though, with a renovation (perhaps something like the illustration above? in the works.

 From here you'll access the west and southwest cities including Bordeaux, Tours, Nantes and Rennes.
 Gare Montparnasse is on Metro lines 4, 6, 12 and 13.
 It's a major urban terminus.

 Check the complete list of Paris hotels to find current sale prices on rooms in every arrondissement.
 Save 10%, 20%… or even more!

 Save on hotels in every arrondissement of Paris – the Latin Quarter, Saint Germain, the Right Bank, the Marais, near the Eiffel Tower.
 Save 10%, 20%… or even more!